 - The defendant was falsely accused, perhaps out of anger, revenge or an innocent misunderstanding.

-Another, rarer defense is that the accuser "consented" to the battery.
+Another, more rare defense is that the accuser "consented" to the battery.
 An example is if two parties are arguing and agree to fight it out.6

 The EDC takes place outdoors in the dead of the Las Vegas summer.
 Due to the 100 degree-plus heat and crowds of 200,000 people, some festival-goers may feel compelled to strip down to stay cool.
 But EDC patrons risk Nevada indecent exposure charges for baring either their backsides, genitalia, or (women's) breasts.